Adding Specialized Constraints

 >>> sos = pd.Series(index=df.index, data=cs, name="sos")

-The resulting sos series captures the resulting SOS constraint objects.
+The resulting sos series stores the newly added SOS constraint objects.